-- Underinsured motorist coverage (UIM) – This is coverage you can purchase from your insurance company.
-You can turn to this coverage if the at-fault driver does not have enough liability insurance to fairly compensate you.
+This is coverage you can purchase from your insurance company.
+You can turn to this coverage if the at-fault driver does not have enough liability insurance to compensate you fairly.

 So, it remains in the motorcyclist’s best interests to carry as much UIM coverage as possible.
-We recommend for “minimum responsible coverage” to be $250,000 per person/$500,000 per accident, with a $1,000,000 umbrella on your homeowner’s coverage.
-Call us for more details about this often confusing coverage.
+We recommend purchasing “minimum responsible coverage” with $250,000 per person/$500,000 per accident and a $1,000,000 umbrella on your homeowner’s coverage.
+Call us for more details about this often-confusing coverage.

-- Uninsured motorist coverage (UM) – This is another form of coverage that you have the option to buy.
-In fact, you should have UM coverage unless you have rejected it in writing.
+This is another form of coverage that you have the option to buy.
+In fact, you should have UM coverage (unless you have rejected it in writing).
 This coverage kicks in if the at-fault driver has no insurance at all.

 Know What You Can and Cannot Control

-- What you cannot control – Motorcyclists and motor vehicle drivers in general, for that matter, cannot control who causes them to be injured in a crash.
-You cannot control whether the at-fault driver is a private individual or an employee or agent of a small or large company or even a government agency.
-You cannot control in any of the above scenarios IF a driver or vehicle is insured and, if so, how much the coverage is.
+Many things cause motorcycle accidents (and other vehicle crashes) that you cannot control.
+You cannot control whether the at-fault driver is a private individual, an employee of a small or large company, or even a government employee.
+You cannot control if a driver is insured and how much coverage they carry.

 Additionally, you may be able to recover funds to pay for damage to your motorcycle if you have purchased:

 - Collision coverage – covers damage that results from an impact with another object such as a car, tree, pole, or road sign

 - Comprehensive coverage – pays for losses caused by factors such as wind, rain, theft, or a collision with a deer or other animal